AlexxIT/go2rtc/README.md

 ### Module: API

 The HTTP API is the main part for interacting with the application.
+Default address: `http://127.0.0.1:1984/`.

 - you can use WebRTC only when HTTP API enabled
 - you can disable HTTP API with `listen: ""` and use, for example, only RTSP client/server protocol